node-red/node-red-docker/README.md

 Previous 0.20.x versions are still available at https://hub.docker.com/r/nodered/node-red-docker.

 ## Quick Start
-To run this directly in Docker at it's simplest just run:
+To run in Docker in its simplest form just run:

         docker run -it -p 1880:1880 --name mynodered nodered/node-red